goharanwar/uiautomator/README.md

 * More functions coming soon.
 Create ticket on github if you want some functionality on priority basis.
 You are welcome if you want to make contributions!
 * Android [uiautomator](https://developer.android.com/training/testing/ui-testing/index.html) works on Android 4.1+, so before using it, make sure your device is Android4.1+.
 * Some methods are only working on Android 4.2/4.3, so you'd better read detailed [java documentation of uiautomator](http://developer.android.com/tools/help/uiautomator/index.html) before using it.
-* The module uses [uiautomator-jsonrpc-server](https://github.com/xiaocong/android-uiautomator-server) as its daemon to communicate with devices.
+* The package uses [uiautomator-jsonrpc-server](https://github.com/xiaocong/android-uiautomator-server) as its daemon to communicate with devices.

 ### Acknowledgement

-This package is inspired by [xiaocong/uiautomator](https://github.com/xiaocong/uiautomator) python library, even using its [android-uiautomator-server](https://github.com/xiaocong/android-uiautomator-server).
+This package is inspired by [xiaocong/uiautomator](https://github.com/xiaocong/uiautomator) python library.